IQTELL’s Productivity Blog

 Before your alarm rings, you are in the REM sleep stage (Rapid Eye Movement).
 At this stage your body is extremely calm and you might be still dreaming.
 Then the alarm goes off, waking you out of REM.
 You hit the snooze button hoping to get to the end of that awesome dream and get an extra 15-20 minutes of calmness.
 But you’re actually doing quite the opposite; your sleep becomes fragmented and causes a huge amount of stress to your system leading to the wonderful – “how many balls can I drop for you today” – day.
 Check out some cool tricks to help you fight snoozing.

-2# During Work – Ease into it, avoid eating that frog
+2# During Work – Get into the zone and avoid eating that frog first

 The beginning of the day is not the right time for big challenges.
 I know, I usually advise to tackle the most brain-bashing tasks first, but that rule applies only when you’re full of energy.
 On a day like this, your lack of focus and the stress that accompanies “out of the zone days” calls for a different approach.
 You need to ease yourself into the day and only then tackle large prey.